kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 # Deploy Kedro projects on Databricks as a job

 Databricks jobs are a way to execute code on Databricks clusters, allowing you to run data processing tasks, ETL jobs, or machine learning workflows.
-In this guide we explore the process of packaging a Kedro project and running it as a job on Databricks.
+In this guide, we explain how to package and run a Kedro project as a job on Databricks.

 ## What are the advantages of packaging a Kedro project to run on Databricks?

-By packaging your Kedro project and running it on Databricks, you can execute your pipeline without the need for a notebook.
+Packaging your Kedro project and running it on Databricks enables you to execute your pipeline without a notebook.
 This approach is particularly well-suited for production, as it provides a structured and reproducible way to run your code.
-However, it is not ideal for development, where rapid iteration is necessary.
-For guidance on developing a Kedro project for Databricks in a rapid build-test loop, see the [development workflow guide](./databricks_ide_development_workflow.md).

-Running your packaged project as a Databricks job is very different to running it from a notebook.
-Running a Kedro project on a job cluster is significantly slower than running it as a notebook on a cluster that has already been started, as the job cluster has to be provisioned and started for each run.
-In addition, there is no way to change your project's code once it has been packaged.
-Instead, you must create a new package after changing your code and upload it to Databricks again.

 Here are some typical use cases for running a packaged Kedro project as a Databricks job:

 - **Data engineering pipeline**: the output of your Kedro project is a file or set of files containing cleaned and processed data.
-- **Machine learning with MLflow**: your Kedro project runs an ML model and metrics about your experiments are tracked in MLflow.
+- **Machine learning with MLflow**: your Kedro project runs an ML model; metrics about your experiments are tracked in MLflow.
-- **Automated and scheduled runs**: your Kedro project should be run on Databricks on an [automated schedule](https://docs.databricks.com/workflows/jobs/schedule-jobs.html#add-a-job-schedule).
+- **Automated and scheduled runs**: your Kedro project should be [run on Databricks automatically](https://docs.databricks.com/workflows/jobs/schedule-jobs.html#add-a-job-schedule).
-- **CI/CD integration**: you have a CI/CD pipeline set up that produces a packaged Kedro project.
+- **CI/CD integration**: you have a CI/CD pipeline that produces a packaged Kedro project.

+Running your packaged project as a Databricks job is very different from running it from a Databricks notebook.
+The Databricks job cluster has to be provisioned and started for each run, which is significantly slower than running it as a notebook on a cluster that has already been started.
+In addition, there is no way to change your project's code once it has been packaged.
+Instead, you must change your code, create a new package, and then upload it to Databricks again.

+For those reasons, the packaging approach is unsuitable for development projects where rapid iteration is necessary.
+For guidance on developing a Kedro project for Databricks in a rapid build-test loop, see the [development workflow guide](./databricks_ide_development_workflow.md).

 ## What this page covers